How are legal persons punished?

 Publication of the judgment

 The somewhat unusual penalty was included in the law mainly to protect the public.
-The court may impose the penalty of publication of the judgment at the expense of the legal entity in the media if it concludes that there is a need to make the sentencing judgment known to the public (for example, if the activities of the company in question have a wide reach and affect a large number of people).
+The court may impose the penalty of publication of the judgment at the expense of the legal entity in the media if it concludes that it is necessary to make the conviction known to the public (for example, if the activities of the company in question have a wide reach and affect a large number of people).

 From the statistics currently available, the most frequent prosecutions of legal persons to date have been for economic and property crimes.
 The penalty imposed was usually a ban on activity, followed by a fine and the dissolution of the legal entity.
 However, in the case of dissolution of legal persons, the companies were almost always companies that did not carry out activities.